Unconventional (Tight Oil/Gas) Development

 We can help with lifecycle unconventional developments

 Unconventional resources can provide energy security at affordable price in uncertain times and political turmoil.
-Even in deep decarbonizing scenarios, oil demand will still be around 67 MMSTBPD.
-Only the most abundant, reliable and flexible hydrocarbon sources will be competitive; only US unconventional (tight oil/gas) resources fits the bill , and we can help (see our video below)
+Even in the deep decarbonizing scenarios (IEA -SDS), oil demand will still be around 67 MMstbpd.
+Only the most abundant, reliable and flexible hydrocarbon sources will be competitive in agile portfolio's; only the US unconventional (tight oil/gas) resources fits the bill; we can help you identify and develop these unconventional plays (see also our video below).

 Watch our Video on Shale Revolution & New Business models

-What are the 'Big-Rules' that can help defines your play
+What are the 'Big-Rules' that can help defines your unconventional play?

-What is the most attractive part of play to focus on drilling?
+What is the main 'play-area' based on big rules?
+Where to focus on drilling?

-Where is the sweet-spot in the play and How to characterize it?
+Where is the 'sweet-spot' within the play, and How to characterize it?

 What are the reservoir and well controls on productivity?